Jairik/Parallel-Query-Processing-System/docs/engine.md

 - The code uses fixed arrays sized by `ORDER`.
 Changing `ORDER` changes the node layout and requires the cut/split logic to remain correct.
 - Keys inserted into a specific index must all be the same `KEY_T.type`.
 Mixing types may produce inconsistent ordering.
 - The B+ tree implementation includes a leaf-level linked-list for efficient range traversal.
+- **Parallelization Note:** This B+ tree implementation is strictly serial and **cannot be safely parallelized** without significant architectural changes (e.g., fine-grained locking or latch crabbing).
+There is one shared version of the B+ tree used by all execution engines (Serial, OpenMP, MPI).
+Concurrent modifications will lead to race conditions and data corruption.
+Therefore, concurrentcy optimizations will be made *outside* of the data structure.

 ---